pschaus/book_lepl1402/source/part1.rst

     System.out.println("Area of disk: " + area);
     System.out.println("Radius of disk: " + radius);

-The complete documentation of the "Math" class can be found at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Math.html>`_.
+The complete documentation of the :code:`Math` class can be found at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Math.html>`_.

 What is a variable?
 A mental model
 ----------------------------------